 PET (positron emission tomography) scans

-During a PET scan, a radioactive sugar solution is injected into the bloodstream.
-Because cancer cells grow more quickly than normal cells, they absorb more of the solution, which can be easily seen with the PET scan’s special camera.
+During a PET scan, a safe amount of radioactive sugar solution is injected into the bloodstream.
+Because cancer cells grow faster than normal cells, they absorb more of the solution, which can be easily seen with the PET scan’s special camera.
 While PET scans are not as detailed as CTs or MRIs, they can more definitively identify whether abnormalities are cancerous.
 A PET scan is especially helpful for detecting the spread of cancer.

 Endoscopy is another method physicians can use to see inside the body and make an esophageal cancer diagnosis.
 “Endoscopy” refers to any testing that is done using an endoscope, which is a thin, flexible tube with a small camera and light on the end.
 The camera is connected to a monitor, where the physician can view the video feed.